More than 150 COVID-19 vaccination centres in Delhi will have to be shut from Friday: AAP MLA | Health

 - India

-Delhi’s stock of Covishield vaccine for the 18-44 age group will last less than a day and the city government will have to shut more than 150 vaccination centres on Friday, AAP MLA Atishi said on Thursday.
+Delhi's stock of Covishield vaccine for the 18-44 age group will last less than a day and the government will have to shut more than 150 vaccination sites on Friday, Aam Aadmi Party MLA Atishi said on Thursday.

-Delhi has received 8.17 lakh vaccine doses for the 18-44 years category so far, of which, 7.49 lakh doses had been utilised by Thursday morning.
+The city has received 8.17 lakh vaccine doses for this age group so far, of which 7.49 lakh had been utilised by Thursday morning.

-“We have already exhausted the Covaxin stock.
-The remaining Covishield doses will last less than a day for this category after Thursday evening,” Atishi said while presenting the vaccination bulletin online.
+“We have already exhausted Covaxin stock.
+The remaining Covishield doses will last less than a day after Thursday evening,” she said, while presenting a “Vaccination Bulletin” online.

-The national capital has so far received 45.44 lakh vaccine doses for healthcare workers, frontline staff and those aged above 45, of which, 42.99 lakh doses have been administered, the AAP MLA noted.
+Delhi has so far received 45.44 lakh vaccine doses for healthcare workers, frontline staff and those aged above 45, of which 42.99 lakh have been administered, the AAP leader said.

-Around 50,000 Covishield doses are on the way to Delhi for this age group, she said.
+Around 50,000 Covishield doses are on way to Delhi for this age group, she said.

 “After Thursday evening, the city will have two days of Covaxin stock and nine days of Covishield doses left for this category,” she said.